About the Author

 How I Built a Developer Digital Twin with Agentic AI (And What It Got Right & Wrong)

-John Hoestje AI, Articles, Java, Machine Learning, React Leave a Comment
+John Hoestje Agentic AI & AI-Accelerated Development, Articles, Artificial Intelligence, Java, Machine Learning, React, Spring Leave a Comment

 This post walks through a hands-on experiment in agentic development using an AI-powered digital twin embedded in the IDE.
 See how a single, well-structured prompt enabled the agent to implement a real user story, generate behavioral tests, and prepare Git commit documentation—with minimal developer input.
 Includes real-world code samples, implementation insights, and a candid look at what worked, what didn’t, and where human oversight is still essential.